 Once you have a domain with your portfolio, and possibly some reviews from volunteering.
 I’d highly recommend starting with people you already know.
 Start with your friends and family.
 Reach out to them and tell them that you can create a web development work for them or write some code for a project they have, etc. The reason why you need to start with people you already know is that first of all, it’s easier for people that you already know to trust you.
 Secondly, they will introduce you to people they know which means more clients and more projects.

 4. Actively Apply

 There is no magic in the world, if you want to get hired as a freelance programmer, you have to look for jobs and projects and apply.
-You can find them on freelance websites like freelance.com, upwork.com, peopleperhour.com, and many more.
+Even if you work with friends and family, at some point you will need to grow bigger.
+Thanks to the internet, many websites now can help you find projects and clients that need help from programmers just like you.
+You can find them on freelance websites like freelance.com, upwork.com, peopleperhour.com, fiverr.com many more.
 Also you can look for local businesses in your city, reach out to them, find out what they need and offer your services.
 Remember that you will get rejected a lot, either online or offline.
-The key is to find out what you did wrong and avoid it, try different approach by discussing their needs NOT yours.
-This way you will get a higher change being accepted.
+The key is to find out what you did wrong and avoid it, and try a different approach by discussing their needs NOT yours.
+This way you will get a higher chance of being accepted.

 These were the main steps you have to follow in order to start your career as a freelance programmer in any tech are where I be web development, UI design, Android development, iOS development, etc. If you want thorough details you can get my book “How to become a successful freelance programmer” where I explain thoroughly how to become a freelance software developer.